Sands45/Box-Turtle-Chamber-Heater/README.md

 Note about the HTU21D / SHT21 sensors - there's a lot out there and they can be a pain in the ass to find the right combination of settings to use in the printer.cfg file.
 The one I used has been stable both in this and as a monitor for a filament dryer attached to another printer.
 Follow the Klipper resources guides for how to setup i2c and the assocated work there.

-When you bring this up for intiial startup, check that the thermistor works and the fan turns on. (much like the startup process for a printer).
+When you bring this up for initial startup, check that the thermistor works and the fan turns on. (much like the startup process for a printer).
 When that all works, do a PID tune on the heater.
 Assuming you used the same heater, the PID levels should be pretty close.
 Then enable the code for the temp/humidity sensor and make sure that works.
 Then the NeoPixel.